ankitjosh78/hang-movie-man/README.md

 If found, it will check if there already exists a record for it.

 If there is none, then it will added as a new entry to the database.

-## "Hey, the fillingData.py file adds only one movie at a time, is there a way to continuously add movies to the database?"

-Yes, just run the "script.sh" file if you are using Linux or macOS.
-(If you are still using windows, i dont know what to say 🙂 )

-It will keep adding movies unless you close the script using "Ctrl-C".

 ## Example video showing how to use: